-Testosterone concentrations in men affected by genetic makeupOctober 6th, 2011 in Genetics /
+Testosterone concentrations in men affected by genetic makeupOctober 6, 2011 in Medicine & Health / Genetics

 Genetics play an important role in the variation in, and risk of, low testosterone concentrations in men.
 A study by the CHARGE Sex Hormone Consortium, published in the open-access journal PLoS Genetics on Thursday, 6th October, is the first genome-wide association study to examine the effects of common genetic variants on serum testosterone concentrations in men.